-Ewes given a long-acting treatment pre-lamb during the payout period If surviving worms are producing eggs seek management advice.
+Ewes given a long-acting treatment pre-lamb during the payout period If eggs are present in treated ewe samples, request a larval culture.
+This will show which worm species are surviving.
+Seek management advice.

 Do you know what drenches are effective on your farm?